nithinphilips/odel/README.rst

 * Detects object info from filename.
 * Blocks until the uploaded file is completely processed.
 * Automatically selects upload action.
+* Upload hierachical files to multiple business objects in a batch.

 Getting Started
 ---------------